Solo 401(k) Loan

 How Can This be Done?

 Internal Revenue Code Section 72(p) and the 2001 EGGTRA rules allow a Solo 401(k) Plan participant to borrow money from the plan tax-free and without penalty.
 As long as the plan documents allow for it & the proper loan documents are prepared and executed, a participant loan can be made for any reason.
 The solo 401k loan is received tax-free and penalty free.
 There are no penalties or taxes due provided loan payments are paid on time.
-The IRA Financial Group Solo 401(k) Plan documents will allow you to use a loan from your Solo 401(k) for any investment purposes, including real estate, funding your business or a new business, tax liens, private placements, etc. Our in-house tax attorneys will assist you in completing the Solo 401(k) Plan documents in a timely manner once your Solo 401(k) Plan has been adopted.
+The IRA Financial Group Solo 401(k) Plan documents will allow you to use a loan from your Solo 401(k) for any investment purposes, including real estate, funding your business or a new business, tax liens, private placements, etc. Our in-house retirement tax professionals will assist you in completing the Solo 401(k) Plan documents in a timely manner once your Solo 401(k) Plan has been adopted.

 When can a Participant Loan be Useful?

 As a result of the recent economic meltdown, banks and other financial institutions have severely limited their lending capacity to self-employed business owners, thus, causing grave financial pressure on self-employed business owners.
 The Solo 401(k) plan is a perfect structure for any self-employed business owner seeking immediate funds for their business or to help pay personal expenses.
 Solo 401(k) participants can borrow up to either $50,000 or 50% of their account value - whichever is less to help finance or operate their business.

 Other useful ways of using the participant loan feature is to:

 - Lend the funds to a third-party who will pay a higher interest rate

 - Invest in a real estate project that offers a higher rate of return than the low interest rate you must pay

 - To consolidate debt